ProjetPP/PPP-QuestionParsing-Grammatical/TEST.md

 your sentence).

 You can also have directly a ps file using the following: `python3 test3.py | dot -Tps > test.ps`

+More laziness: `echo "What is the birth date of the first president of the United States?" | python3 test3.py | dot -Tps > test.ps`